 If you are looking to clear your adult criminal record, your options include Expunctions, Orders of Non-disclosure and Judicial Clemency.
-There are different requirements for each method.
-Expunctions are the best way to clear your record, but in general, you are eligible for an expunction only if you were never convicted or placed on probation.
-If you were placed on deferred adjudication and your case was ultimately dismissed, then you are may be eligible for an order of non-disclosure.
-If you were convicted, but received only probation, then you may be eligible for judicial clemency.
+There are different requirements and eligibility criteria for each method.
+Expunctions are the best way to clear your record, but you are usually only eligible for an expunction if you were never convicted or placed on probation.

 RECORD CLEARING: ATTORNEY FAQs